-There is no need to try to cut the top of the cake to level it out if it just turns up slightly around the edge (even a bit more than mine did) in fact, I have never cut the top off a fruitcake.
+There is no need to cut the top of the cake to level it out if it just turns up slightly around the edge (even a bit more than mine did).
+In fact, I have never cut the top off a fruitcake.

-I always decorate a fruit cake directly on the board so I put a dessert spoon of jam in the middle of the board, spread it around for a couple of inches (5 cm) and that will make sure the cake sticks to the board.
+I always decorate a fruit cake directly on the cake board.
+I put a dessert spoon of jam in the middle of the board, spread it around for a couple of inches (5 cm), and that will make sure the cake sticks to the board.